 We now discuss constraints on the multi-state survival models based on decompositions of the state-space [s].
 We start with the illness-death process (Example 1) as our illustrative example.
 The state "Dead" is unique, while the states "Healthy" and "Unhealthy" both require the individual to be categorized more broadly as alive.
-Suppose the labels "Healthy" and "Unhealthy" are uninformative with respect to failure transitions.
-Then, the refinement is immaterial, and the transition rules should collapse to the transition rule for an exchangeable Markov survival process.
+Suppose the labels "Healthy" and "Unhealthy" were uninformative with respect to failure transitions.
+Then the refinement is immaterial, and the transition rules should collapse to the transition rule for an exchangeable, Markov survival process.

-This leads to two natural constraints: (1) state "Dead" is distinct; and (2) states "Healthy" and "Ill" should be considered partially exchangeable (De Finetti (1972)).
-To satisfy this, we constrain the measure Σ to take only positive mass on one of two sets of transition matrices: (I) P, with off-diagonal positive mass in entries (1,3) and/or (2,3) only; and (II) P, with off-diagonal positive mass in entries (1,2) and/or (2,1) only.
-The first represent transitions from "Healthy" or "Ill" to "Dead."
-The second represent transitions between "Healthy" and "Ill."
+This leads to two natural constraints: (1) state "Dead" is distinct, and (2) states "Healthy" and "Ill" should be considered partially exchangeable [De Finetti, 1972].
+To satisfy this, we constrain the measure Σ to only take positive mass on one of two sets of transition matrices: (I) P with off-diagonal positive mass only in entries (1,3) and/or (2,3), or (II) P with off-diagonal positive mass only in entries (1,2) and/or (2,1).
+The first represent transitions from "Healthy" or "Ill" to "Dead".
+The second represent transitions between "Healthy" and "Ill".
 The partition $B = \{B_1, B_2\} = \{\{1, 2\}, \{3\}\}$ splits the state space.
 We then say the process is partially exchangeable with respect to the partition B.